 Ultimately, the participants see AI as a collaborative partner in testing, code review, and pair programming.
 With accountability resting on the developers, they write the tests (serving as specifications), while the AI generates the code.
+The usage of "AI to create test cases" was reported to be "in the very early stages at the moment".
+It was mentioned that AI was used to create API test mockups that developers complement manual testing by adding logic.

 The final message was to use AI to generate boilerplate code while keeping decision-making a human task.